School of Education

 - Inclusiveness and equity: Professional educators create and advocate for learning communities that advance knowledge and ensure the development, support and inclusion of people’s abilities, values, ideas, languages and expressions.

 - Leadership: Professional educators are committed to the highest standards of ethical behavior in their roles, using professional expertise to improve the communities in which they live and work, and demonstrating the ability to translate theories and principles into transformative educational practice.

 The Alaska Department of Education and Early Development issues certificates and endorsements under the “approved program” process for certification.
 The University of Alaska Anchorage recommends individuals to the commissioner of Education and Early Development for certification or endorsement after successful completion of one or more of the approved programs.
-Only the dean of the College of Education is authorized to recommend candidates for the appropriate certificate or endorsement.
+Only the director of the School of Education is authorized to recommend candidates for the appropriate certificate or endorsement.

 Undergraduate Program Options

 The School of Education offers one program option for candidates interested in working with children.